 - The manuscript in which the plagiarism is detected is handled based on the extent of the plagiarism.
 A manuscript with less than a 19% similarity index can be accepted for publication.

-- If the manuscript has plagiarism < 19%, it will be given an ID and sent for the review process.
+- If the manuscript has plagiarism < 15%, the manuscript will be given an ID and the manuscript is sent to the review process.

-- If the manuscript has plagiarism between 19-30%, it will be given an ID and sent back to the author for content revision.
+- If the manuscript has plagiarism 15-30%, the manuscript will be given an ID and the manuscript is sent back to the author for content revision.

 In the case of suspected plagiarism in a published article:

 - A specific process is followed to manage a case of plagiarism.
-AESSR follows the guidelines contained in the Committee on Publication Ethics (COPE) flowchart (http://publicationethics.org/resources/flowcharts).
+BCS follows the guidelines contained in the Committee on Publication Ethics (COPE) flowcharts (http://publicationethics.org/resources/flowcharts).

-- The person who reported AESSR of the situation is informed about the process to be followed.
+- The person who advised us of the situation is informed about the process to be followed.

 - The articles are compared to check the degree of copying.

-- All editors of the AESSR, are informed and asked for their comments.
+- All Editors of the BCS, are informed and asked for their comments.

 - The corresponding author of the article in question is contacted with documentary evidence of the case of plagiarism and is asked for a response.